Security alarm: Cross-zoning

-Cross-zoning is a strategy that does not require a new keypad.
-Using multiple sensors to monitor activity in one area, software analyses input from all the sources.
+Cross-zoning is a strategy that uses multiple sensors to monitor activity in one area and software analyses input from all the sources.
 For example, if a motion detector trips in one area, the signal is recorded and the central-station monitor notifies the customer.
 A second alarm signal—received in an adjacent zone within a short time—is the confirmation the central-station monitor needs to request a dispatch immediately.
-This builds in increased protection and a fail-safe should a door blow open or a bird rattle an exterior window.
+This method builds increased protection.

 Enhanced call verification

-Enhanced call verification (ECV) helps reduce false dispatches 25–50% while still protecting citizens, and is mandated in several US jurisdictions, although the alarm industry has successfully opposed it in others.
+Enhanced call verification (ECV) helps reduce false dispatches while still protecting citizens, and is mandated in several US jurisdictions, although the alarm industry has successfully opposed it in others.
 ECV requires central station personnel to attempt to verify the alarm activation by making a minimum of two phone calls to two different responsible party telephone numbers before dispatching law enforcement to the scene.

 The first alarm-verification call goes to the location the alarm originated.
 If contact with a person is not made, a second call is placed to a different number.
 The secondary number, best practices dictate, should be to a telephone that is answered even after hours, preferably a cellular phone of a decision maker authorized to request or bypass emergency response.

 ECV, as it cannot confirm an actual intrusion event and will not prompt a priority law enforcement dispatch, is not considered true alarm verification by the security industry.

 Independent certification

 Some insurance companies and local agencies require that alarm systems be installed to code or be certified by an independent third party.
-The alarm system is required to have a maintenance check carried out every 6 – 12 months (in the UK, 'Audible Only' intruder alarm systems require a routine service visit once every 12 months and monitored intruder alarm systems require a check twice in every 12-month period) to ensure all internal components, sensors and PSUs are functioning correctly.
+The alarm system is required to have a maintenance check carried out every 6 – 12 months.
+In the UK, 'Audible Only' intruder alarm systems require a routine service visit once every 12 months and monitored intruder alarm systems require a check twice in every 12-month period.
+This is to ensure all internal components, sensors and PSUs are functioning correctly.
 In the past, this would require an alarm service engineer to attend site and carry the checks out.
 With the use of the Internet or radio path and a compatible IP/radio transmitting device (at the alarmed premises), some checks can now be carried out remotely from the central station.